-Under the Australian Animal Welfare Strategy (AAWS) and Animal Health Australia (AHA) management, the existing Codes will be re-written in a new format, to incorporate both the national welfare standards and industry guidelines for each species or enterprise (e.g. saleyards, abattoirs).
-The task is to re-format each of the 22 existing MCOP into a document that combines Australian Welfare Standards and Guidelines for that species or enterprise.
+Under the Australian Animal Welfare Strategy (AAWS) and Animal Health Australia (AHA) management, the existing Codes were to be re-written in a new format, to incorporate both the national welfare standards and industry guidelines for each species or enterprise (e.g. saleyards, abattoirs).
+The task was to re-format each of the 22 existing MCOP into a document that combines Australian Welfare Standards and Guidelines for that species or enterprise.

 The conversion process involves a wide range of stakeholders and follows an agreed business plan Animal Welfare Standards and Guidelines Development Business Plan

-One of the key objectives of the ‘Australian Animal Welfare Strategy’ (AAWS) is to facilitate consistency of legislation across states and territories for improved and sustainable animal welfare outcomes.
+One of the key objectives of the ‘Australian Animal Welfare Strategy’ (AAWS) was to facilitate consistency of legislation across states and territories for improved and sustainable animal welfare outcomes.